EDITOR IN BOOK PUBLISHING

 - Demo: In-depth P&L breakdown

-- Edit Letter
+- Intro to the Edit Letter

 - Writing to a “real” person”